Seteco/Somorrostro/netdata-for-IoT.md

 	# netdata server resources = yes
 ```

 In this section you can select which modules of the `proc` plugin you need.
 All these are run in a single thread, one after another.
+Still each one needs some RAM.

+---

 ## 2. Disable logs